-If there is to be any poverty, let it be from my heart draining in thanksgiving to God who loves me in spite of my attitudinal shortcomings.
+If there is to be any poverty, let it be from my heart draining in thanksgiving to God - the One who loves me in spite of my attitudinal shortcomings.

-He remains with me to help me to see with new eyes - his eyes.
+He remains with me to help me see with new eyes - his eyes.

 Lord, help me to give my all so that there is room within me to receive your all.
 Help my heart to rise in thanksgiving for you and your basket full of generosity - ever and always near.
 Amen.